 What is a Bridge Loan?

 A bridge loan is a type of short-term loan that is typically used to finance a real estate transaction.
 These loans are secured by the property being purchased, and the repayment is usually due within six to twelve months.
-The loan amount is usually based on the value of the property being purchased, as well as the borrower’s ability to repay the loan.
+The loan amount is usually based on the property’s collateral value, and the borrower’s ability to repay the loan.

 Benefits of Bridge Loans for Investors